 Skip to main content

-Nipple confusion is a term used to describe the disruption or confusion a breast-fed baby might experience when they are presented with bottle or dummy teats.
+Nipple confusion describes the disruption or confusion a breast fed baby might experience when they are presented with bottle or dummy teats.

 There is some discussion around whether this is a myth or a true effect.
-In reality, it may be more likely that this impact occurs for some babies while others adapt to the different feeding methods without issue.
+In reality, it is likely that this impact occurs for some babies while others adapt to the different feeding methods without issue.

 What does the research say?